ASTM C14M-20

 9. Manufacture

-9.1 Mixture—The aggregates shall be sized, graded, proportioned, and mixed with such proportions of cementitious materials
+9.1 Mixture—The aggregates shall be sized, graded, proportioned, and mixed with such proportions of cementitious materials,

-concrete of such quality that the pipe will conform to the test and design requirements of this specification.
-All concrete shall have
+water, and admixtures, if any, to produce a thoroughly mixed concrete of such quality that the pipe will conform to the test and

-be added to the mix in a proportion not less than 280 kg/m unless mix designs with a lower cementitious materials content
+Cementitious materials shall be as specified in 6.2 and shall be added to the mix in a proportion not less than 280 kg/m unless

-demonstrate that the quality and performance of the pipe meet the requirements of this specification.
+mix designs with a lower cementitious materials content demonstrate that the quality and performance of the pipe meet the

 9.2 Curing—Pipe shall be subjected to any one of the methods of curing described in 9.2.1 through 9.2.4 or to any other method